-2023-2024 Student Organization Recognition/Renewal Process
+2024-2025 Student Organization Recognition/Renewal Process

-To be fully recognized by the University and be eligible for all benefits offered to registered student organizations, the following steps must be completed by Friday, September 15, 2023:
+To be fully recognized by the University and be eligible for all benefits offered to registered student organizations, the following steps must be completed by Friday, September 13, 2024:

-- 1. Presidents/Chairs, Vice Presidents and Treasurers must complete the 2023-2024 Officer Workshop & Quiz. - 2.
-Faculty/Staff Advisors must complete the 2023-2024 Advisor Agreement. - 3.
-Treasurers and Presidents/Chairs must complete the 2023-2024 ASI Student Organization Funds Agreement. - 4.
-Treasurers and Presidents/Chairs must complete a mandatory 2023-2024 ASI Budget Workshop prior to being granted access to ASI Funding - 5.
-Provide SOI or Campus Rec a 2023-2024 constitution (if not previously provided). - 6.
-Student Organization Census: All SO's must have at least five student members in their portals by Friday, September 15, 2023. - Sports Clubs Only In addition to online SOI Officer Orientation, Presidents, Vice Presidents and Treasurers are required to view a mandatory virtual SC Officer Orientation.
-The link to the content will be sent prior to Fall 2023 first week of classes.
-Following the orientation, please schedule a club officer meeting with Lauren Zahn & Nathan Avery. - 8.
+- 1. Presidents/Chairs, Vice Presidents and Treasurers must complete the 2024-2025 Officer Workshop & Quiz. - 2.
+Faculty/Staff Advisors must complete the 2024-2025 Advisor Agreement. - 3.
+Treasurers and Presidents/Chairs must complete the 2024-2025 ASI Student Organization Funds Agreement. - 4.
+Treasurers and Presidents/Chairs must complete a mandatory 2024-2025 ASI Budget Workshop prior to being granted access to ASI Funding - 5.
+Provide SOI or FSL or Campus Rec a 2024-2025 constitution (if not previously provided). - 6.
+Student Organization Census: All SO's must have at least five student members in their portals by Friday, September 13, 2024. - 7.
+Sports Clubs Only In addition to online SOI Officer Orientation, Presidents, Vice Presidents and Treasurers are required to view a mandatory virtual SC Officer Orientation.
+The link to the content will be sent prior to Fall 2024 first week of classes. - 8.
 Sports Clubs Only Safety Officer must provide Recreation Staff with copies of First Aid/CPR certifications and view the Safety Officer Orientation. - 9.
 Sports Clubs only Five (5) members must pay the \$45.00 insurance fee.

-Completing steps 1-6 are required prior to being granted access to Student Organization ASI funding for 2023-2024.
+Completing steps 1-6 are required prior to being granted access to Student Organization ASI funding for 2024-2025 or access to campus spaces or to host any official events.